Fit as a Mama Bear

 Peanut butter fudge being poured into grey silicone molds.

-To eat the protein fudge, let it sit at room temperature for 5-10 minutes so that it’s soft.
+Enjoy the easy peanut butter fudge by letting it sit at room temperature for 5-10 minutes so that it’s soft.

 Make sure to heat the ingredients on low and be patient.
 Otherwise, the peanut butter may burn and make the mixture chunky.